A Guide To Breaking the Cycle of Addiction

 What Is the Cycle of Addiction?

-Have you ever heard anyone refer to addiction as a vicious cycle before?
-Addiction is often described that way because it’s cyclical and can’t be broken with goals, willpower, or effort alone.
-To better understand why, it’s helpful to start with the basics of drug addiction psychology.
+Have you heard addiction referred to as a vicious cycle before?
+Addiction is commonly described that way because it’s cyclical and can’t be broken with goals, commitment, or effort alone.
+According to the National Institute on Drug Abuse, addiction is now recognized as a chronic brain disorder that alters decision-making and self-control, not just a matter of willpower.

 Addiction changes the way the brain works, leading addicts to believe that the best way to deal with their problems is actually the substance contributing to their problems.
 To avoid having to confront those problems or unpleasant emotions, they often end up drinking or using more, which only worsens the situation, and the cycle continues.

 When this happens, the brain no longer works as it should.
 Addicts rarely break the cycle of addiction without guidance from people who have their best interests at heart.
 Because it takes time for addiction to develop, it also takes time to break the cycle of addiction.
 The longer someone continues the ritual of addiction, the deeper entrenched it becomes, and the harder it can be to break the cycle.
-Fortunately, recovery is always possible.

 Stages of the Addiction Cycle